OpenEvalProject/evals/manuscripts/elife-81224/v2/manuscript.md

 Some colorectal cancers are signified by MMR deficiencies, such as LOF of MSH3 or MSH6, creating a high number of deletions in repetitive DNA (Umar et al., 1994; Edelmann et al., 2000).
 Indeed, we found that this pattern was most profound among the MSH3-mutated cancers (Figure 4m, n).
 Furthermore, we found co-mutation with MSH3 across the tumours underlying each model, ranging from 20% (SRCAP) to 33% (BMPR2) of the mutated tumours (Figure 4p).
 This suggests that the models (except for the model of MSH3-d) might be the consequence of the hypermutator phenotype.
 In other words, the causality may be reversed in these cases, and the mutational process driven by MSH3-d may have caused the majority of their LOF events.
 This notion is supported by investigating the features of the models.
 All eight models are characterised by a single, primary predictive feature: Insertions (SMC2, SMC6, BMPR2, UBR5, and UVRAG), deletions in repetitive DNA (MSH3 and SRCAP), or deletions not flanked by repetitive or microhomologous DNA (CLASP2) (Figure 4o).
 Each of these features has a high positive correlation (Pearson corr. >0.93) with the number of deletions in repetitive DNA.
 This correlation suggests that all eight models relate to a genome-instability phenotype, which may be driven by the MSH3 co-mutated tumours or, potentially, a concurrent deficiency of other genes within the MMR system (Supplementary file 1i).
 Notably, the deficiency models of UBR5, BMPR2, CLASP2, and SMC6 all had PR-AUC-E above 0.2 in the other data set, suggesting that these genes are associated with the MMR phenotype regardless of metastatic state (Supplementary file 1h).

-## Biallelic LOF of MSH6 associated with increased number of deletions in repetitive DNA in prostate cancer
+### Biallelic LOF of MSH6 associated with increased number of deletions in repetitive DNA in prostate cancer

 MSH6, a gene implicated in MMR and microsatellite stability (Edelmann et al., 2000), was mutated in both alleles in 7 out of 342 HMF prostate cancer patients.
 We observed pathogenic indels in MSH6 in all seven tumours, but only one of these in mono- or dinucleotide repeat DNA.
 MSH6 deficiency could be predicted with high accuracy (PR-AUC-E = 0.25; AUROC = 0.98) by an enrichment of deletions in repetitive DNA (Figure 5a, b; Supplementary file 1h).
 This is consistent with existing findings of MMR deficiency and its presence in metastatic prostate cancers (Graham et al., 2020).

 ![Figure 5.](https://cdn.elifesciences.org/articles/81224/elife-81224-fig5-v2.jpg)

-**Figure 5.:** CDK12-mutated prostate tumours are predicted by tandem duplications.(a) Biallelic predictive model MSH6-d in Hartwig Medical Foundation (HMF) prostate tumours and its PR-AUC-E and area under the receiver operator characteristic (AUROC). (b) Boxplots of mutation counts between tumours that are MSH6-d loss-of-function (LOF; red) and MSH6 wild-type (grey), (mutation counts are normalised and log-transformed; Methods). (c) Biallelic predictive model for CDK12-d with performance measures (as in a). (b) Boxplots of mutation counts for CDK12-d and wild-type tumours (as in b). (e) CDK12-d predictive performance for different cancer types.
+**Figure 5.:** (a) Biallelic predictive model MSH6-d in Hartwig Medical Foundation (HMF) prostate tumours and its PR-AUC-E and area under the receiver operator characteristic (AUROC). (b) Boxplots of mutation counts between tumours that are MSH6-d loss-of-function (LOF; red) and MSH6 wild-type (grey), (mutation counts are normalised and log-transformed; Methods). (c) Biallelic predictive model for CDK12-d with performance measures (as in a). (b) Boxplots of mutation counts for CDK12-d and wild-type tumours (as in b). (e) CDK12-d predictive performance for different cancer types.
 Predicted probability of CDK12-d (x-axis) for tumours with CDK12 LOF (red) and CDK12 wild-type (grey) are shown for prostate cancer, breast and ovary cancer, and all other cancer types (y-axis).

-## High predictive power for CDK12 deficiency
+### High predictive power for CDK12 deficiency

 CDK12 encodes a kinase that regulates transcriptional and post-transcriptional processes of the DDR (Blazek et al., 2011; Marqués et al., 2000; Li et al., 2016).
 We found that CDK12-d prostate cancers had an increased number of mid- and large-sized tandem duplications 100 kb to 10 Mb, compared to CDK12-WT (Figure 5c, d).
 Several studies have observed similar tandem duplication phenotypes in ovarian cancers (Popova et al., 2016; Menghi et al., 2018; Li et al., 2020) and castration resistant prostate cancers (Wu et al., 2018; Rescigno et al., 2021).
 In agreement, nine of the 10 patients in our data set were treated with drugs associated with castration resistance (4 Enzalutamide, 3 Abiraterone, 1 Cabazitaxel, 1 Pembrolizumab) (Sumanasuriya and De Bono, 2018).